 To apply for Public Housing, click here to find out about housing opportunities and wait lists.

-Wait lists for the Public Housing (CNV) and Housing Choice Voucher (HCV) Program will be open or closed for selected sites and bedroom units effective Monday, October 21, 2013 at 5 p.m., until further notice.
+Wait lists for the Public Housing (CNV) Program and Project Based Housing Choice Voucher (HCV) program are open for selected sites and bedroom sizes subject to periodic changes.

 Informal Hearing Process

 If the Housing Authority determines that an applicant has not met the requirements for the program, the family will be notified of the Housing Authorities decision in writing.
 The notice will contain:

 - The procedure for requesting a review if the applicant does not agree with the decision

 - The time limit for requesting a review.